gbroques/notes/getting-started-with-redux/readme.md

 __The first principle of redux__ - everything that changes in your application is contained in a javascript object called the state or state tree.

 ##Describing State Changes with Actions
 __The second principle of redux__ - the state tree is immutable, you cannot modify or write to it.

-Anytime you want to change the state, you must dispatch an action.
+Anytime you want to change the state, you must dispatch an _action_.

 An _action_ is a plain javascript object describing, in the minimal way, the change you want to make.